Introduction / History

-Life for the Moroccan Arab centers on important ceremonies, such as birth, marriage, and death.
+Life for Moroccan Arabs centers on important ceremonies, such as birth, marriage, and death.
 A boy also celebrates his first haircut and circumcision.
 The most elaborate of all ceremonies is the wedding.
-To preserve their people, the Moroccan Arab only marry those inside their own group.
+To preserve their people, Moroccan Arabs only marry those inside their own group.

-* Pray that the Lord will grant wisdom and favor to missions agencies currently focusing on the Moroccan Arab.
+Pray that the Lord will grant wisdom and favor to missions agencies currently focusing on Moroccan Arabs.

-* Ask God to give the Moroccan Arab believers boldness to share the love of Christ with their friends and families.
+Ask God to give Moroccan Arab believers boldness to share the love of Christ with their friends and families.

-* Ask the Holy Spirit to soften the hearts of the Moroccan Arab toward Christians so that they will be receptive to the Gospel.
+Ask the Holy Spirit to soften the hearts of Moroccan Arabs toward Christians so that they will be receptive to the Gospel.

-* Pray that God will call forth teams of intercessors who will faithfully stand in the gap for the Moroccan Arab.
+Pray that God will call forth teams of intercessors who will faithfully stand in the gap for Moroccan Arabs.

-* Ask the Lord to raise up strong local churches among the Moroccan Arab of Morocco.
+Ask the Lord to raise up strong local Christian fellowships among the Moroccan Arabs of Morocco.